pierluigi/my-actions-talk/LUIS/README.md

 # triage-issues-app-generator

-Ruby script to create a LUIS app version to import.
+This is a Ruby script to generate a LUIS app training model in JSON format.

-## Running the script
+To run, simply:
 ```
 ruby triage-issues-app-generator.rb
 ```

-Import the JSON file into a new LUIS app on https://www.luis.ai/
+Please note this folder also contains a pre-generated JSON file based on ~1000 issues taken from various GitHub repositories.
+This is enough to train our LUIS model to detect if an "utterance" (issue body in our case) should be given a `bug`, `enhancement` or `question` label.
+Feel free to import this convenience app definition in your [LUIS Applications List Page](https://www.luis.ai/applications) to get started.